OWASP/RiskAssessmentFramework/gsoc_dashboard/phase1_dashboard_prototype.md

-# GSOC IDEA - Creation of Dashboard and integration of SAST tool for Automatic generation of assessment scores
+# Creation of Dashboard and integration of SAST tool for Automatic generation of assessment scores [GSOC IDEA]

 The whole project is divided into 3 phases *(Testing and documentation is also done in each phase)*
 1. Dashboard Creation